Lullabot/jenkins_github_drupal/README.md

 These scripts will build your repository's branches so that you can test them in a full Drupal environment.
-No more local checkout of a branch, running updates, and synchronizing your database a files in order to test a branch.
-Just install the scripts and let the maching do it for you automatically every time you create a new pull request.
+No more local checkout of a branch, running updates, and synchronizing your database and files in order to test a branch.
+Just install the scripts and let the machine do it for you automatically every time you create a new pull request.

 Brought to you by your friends at Lullabot!